zvictor/tina.io/content/blog/Self-Hosted-Demo.md

 ## Goal

-The goal of this demo is to provide an example of how someone could self host Tina.
-Self hosted Tina allows you to own your own content and your own auth.
-We also want to provide a way to self host parts of your app.
+This demo provides an example of self hosting Tina Self hosted Tina allows you to own your own content and your own auth.
 If you want to self host but still want to use Tina Cloud for authorization you can do so.

 ## Caveats of Self Hosting

-- You must provide your own authentication (If you don't want to use Tina Cloud)
+- If not using Tina Cloud's authorization, you must implement your own authentication.
-  - This means you will have to provide your own functionally for "Read only tokens" if this is something that you need in your App
+  - Note: this means you will have to provide your own read-only token implementation.
-- Provide and manage your own database and levelDB implementation (We have provided MongoDB LevelDB implementation that can be used)
+- You are responsible for hosting your own database and LevelDB implementation (We have provided MongoDB LevelDB implementation that can be used)
-- Provide an api endpoint (like a next.js api function)
+- You are responsible for hosting your TinaCMS API endpoint (like a next.js api function)

-## Video's
+## Demo

-We have also recorded two videos that explain how to self host Tina.
+We have recorded the following videos that explain how to self host Tina.
 The first video demonstrates how to self host the content and API endpoint.
 The second video demonstrates how to implement authentication.

 ### Self Hosting the Content and API Endpoint